Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties

 \section{Discussion and Outlook}

 This present work builds on the theoretical foundation of the iResNet reconstruction approach for solving inverse problems, previously introduced in \cite{iresnet_01_regtheory, iresnet_02_bayesian}, by conducting extensive numerical experiments on two real-world tasks.
 Our experiments demonstrate the competitiveness of iResNets compared to state-of-the-art reconstruction methods.
-While the earlier publications \cite{iresnet_01_regtheory, iresnet_02_bayesian} established criteria for rendering the iResNet reconstruction approach a convergent regularization scheme, their efficacy in real-world, high-dimensional tasks had not yet been confirmed.
+Earlier works \cite{iresnet_01_regtheory, iresnet_02_bayesian} established criteria for rendering the iResNet reconstruction approach a convergent regularization scheme.
+However, their efficacy in real-world, high-dimensional tasks remained unverified, and initial numerical experiments revealed that the proposed architectures did not scale well to such problems.
 To address this, we developed a large-scale iResNet architecture and evaluated its performance on both a linear blurring problem and a nonlinear diffusion problem.

-Our results indicate that iResNets perform on par with leading image reconstruction networks, such as U-Nets.
-However, unlike most state-of-the-art methods, iResNets provide verifiable regularization properties.
-Specifically, they ensure stability of the resulting reconstruction scheme by controlling the hyperparameter $L$ and offer empirically verifiable convergence to the true solution as the noise level decreases.
-Additionally, the inherent invertibility of iResNets enables exploration of the learned forward operator.
-This opens the door to in-depth investigations of the nature of the learned regularization.
-However, these advantages come at the price of significantly higher training times compared to state-of-the-art methods.
+Our results show that iResNets achieve performance comparable to leading image reconstruction networks, such as U-Nets.
+However, unlike most state-of-the-art methods, iResNets ensure the stability of the resulting reconstruction scheme by controlling the hyperparameter $L$.
+This leads to increased robustness against adversarial attacks, varying noise during testing, and improved performance in scenarios with limited training data -- surpassing classical network architectures in these aspects.
+Additionally, the inherent invertibility of iResNets allows for deeper insights into the learned forward operator and the characteristics of the learned regularization.
+This feature has the potential to reduce the black-box nature of learned reconstruction methods, enhancing interpretability and trustworthiness.
+Despite these benefits, iResNets come with a trade-off: significantly longer training times compared to state-of-the-art methods.